-Placing assets in pools that have recently opened can provide a certain level of protection.
-This way, you’ll get a larger share of the pool and, accordingly, a higher reward in the form of commissions for providing liquidity, which can partially or completely cover the impermanent loss.
+Putting your assets in pools that have recently opened can provide a certain level of protection.
+You’ll get a larger share of the pool and a higher reward through commissions for providing liquidity, which can partially or completely cover the impermanent loss.

-You can also look to invest in pools with high commissions and APY (annual percentage yield), which can also help to reduce impermanent loss.
+You can also invest in pools with high commissions and APY (annual percentage yield), which can also help reduce impermanent loss.

-It goes without saying that you should also track the prices of coins and tokens that you have invested in liquidity pools, enabling you to withdraw your crypto assets in good time.
+It goes without saying that you should also track the prices of coins and tokens that you have invested in liquidity pools so you can withdraw your crypto assets in good time.

 The concept of liquidity pool impermanent loss is crucial in decentralized finance, especially yield farming.
 Understanding the meaning of impermanent loss will show you how much profit you miss out on by becoming a liquidity provider instead of simply holding your assets.

 Yield farming is a relatively new area of decentralized finance, so it's critical to understand the risks involved.
 DeFi prediction markets and decentralized exchanges are also popular DeFi protocols with risks and strategies.